 Working Bottom-Up: Some people prefer to start at features (see below) and work their way up.
 This works very well and can results in intuitive feature groups / buckets.
 It is also a way to reconsider, what does the product really do – what problems does it solve.

-Working Top-Down: Other people’s brains work more top down: Let me scope and think about the big buckets or the product vision.
-What is this tree about?
-What is the main core?
-Then work to put more branches and leaves on the trees.
+Working Top-Down: Other people’s brains work more top down.
+Ideas might include: ‘Let me scope’ and think about the big buckets or the product vision.
+What is this tree/software about?
+What is the trunk/necessary-core of our offer?
+At what point are branches/feature-groups sufficiently populated?
+Is this a new branch/add-on module or an addition to the core?

-- Product Name or Product Family Name ~3-5 Words (always present)
+• Product Name or Product Family Name ~3-5 Words (always present)

-- Short Positioning Statement ~10 Words (typically present)
+• Short Positioning Statement ~10 Words (typically present)

-- Long Positioning Statement ~100 Words (may replace the short positioning statement)
+• Long Positioning Statement ~100 Words (may replace the short positioning statement)

-- Features & Benefit
+• Features & Benefit

-- Core / Shared Benefits – Relevant To the Entire Solution / Offer
+• Core / Shared Benefits – Relevant To the Entire Solution / Offer

-- Feature Groups / Buckets – Aligned To Your Different Customer Persona
+• Feature Groups / Buckets – Aligned To Your Different Customer Persona

-- Trust – Awards / Customer Testimonial / Third-party Reviews
+• Trust – Awards / Customer Testimonial / Third-party Reviews

 Product Name Starting with the product name (or the name of a family of closely-related products), each level down provides more detail.
 Not everyone will get down into the detail.
 That’s fine: You are not trying to help every organization on the planet.
 Aim to provide further, and more detailed information on how your solutions provides value, as you go down the levels.
 These lower levels of details won’t be read in isolation so aim to complement and expand on, not replace, the product name and either short or long positioning statement.
 The skills here are eloquence and succinctness.
-(Do not be tempted to dumb it ideas down: This is a fast way to undersell your solution and insult your prospective customer – not a winning approach.)

 It might be helpful here to think in terms of headlines on a webpage or brochure.
 The product name will be in largest font and most prominent at the top.
 The short positioning statement is then one font size down and ‘fits’ underneath the product name.
 And so on down the page.
 At each step down the page/messaging, you are answering customer questions.
 At each point your prospect is asking themselves; ‘does this sound like a solution, or fit, for our situation?’